 ExpressVPN Linux app also has a Threat Manager feature that protects you against pesky apps, trackers, and malware.
 Threat Manager blocks all communications with servers listed as trackers or malicious sites.

-Open the terminal window and enter a proper command.
+Open the terminal window and enter the appropriate command.

 expressvpn preferences set block_trackers true